Dan Beard Merit Badge Challenge

 Below are some examples of storyboards showing a plan for an animation.
 These are just ideas, don’t feel like you have to make anything fancy.
 I just need to see what you are planning to do so I can help you.

 The other decision you have to make is how you are going to create your animation.
 You may choose any method you wish.
 I have listed a few options to help provide some guidance.
-I’ll be showing some of them in class so we can see how they work.
+I’ll be showing some of them in our Zoom discussion so we can see how they work.
 It is important that you pick one that you are comfortable with.
 Creating 176+ images is going to be hard enough without having to learn how to use tools or work with items you are not familiar with.
+So keep in mind what tools you have, what you enjoy working with, and know that you can complete in the little time we have before the 3rd meeting.

 Here is a video on how to make a flipbook.

-There is software out there that can take a lot of pictures and make a movie.
+There is software out there that can take a lot of pictures and make a movie from them.
 These are great when creating a stop motion animation.
 You can also take pictures of each page in your flipbook and make a movie out of it.

-When we get together for our second meeting, you will be showing me your storyboard and getting feedback.
-We will also discuss what you have chosen for your medium, the way you are going to create your animation.
+When we get together for our second meeting, we will be discussing the storyboard and getting feedback from each other.
+We will also discuss what you have chosen for your medium, and the way you are going to create your animation.
 We will continue our discussion on the 12 principles as needed to reinforce your understanding of what you have chosen to demonstrate.
-And we will review a couple of badge requirements such as visiting an animation studio and discuss what jobs exist related to animation and the industry.
+And we will review a couple of badge requirements such as visiting an animation studio and discussing what jobs exist related to animation and the industry.
+I’ll be adding links here later so that you can watch the videos on your own time and we will just need to discuss them when we get together.

 On our last day, we will be reviewing the animations everyone created together.
 I like to share them with everyone, so if you don’t want to do that, let me know when I ask for your video.

-If you are not done, we can continue working together over email and once you have finished the project, I can email your blue card to you.
-If you just want a partial for the merit badge, let me know and I’ll sign your blue card that way and give it to you at the end of class.
+If you are not done, we can continue working together over email and once you have finished the project, I can inform Dan Beard that you have completed the merit badge.
+If you just want a partial for the merit badge, let me know and I’ll make that happen.
+But I encourage you to make the effort to complete since you have the information fresh in your mind.

 If there are any requirements that we haven’t yet completed, we will finish them up on this last day.